amitjadhav055/MLproject/README.md

 ## ML project
-the project is related to studenty evaluation
+the project is related to student evaluation